 "Hillary Clinton wants to be America’s Angela Merkel, and you know what a disaster this massive immigration has been to Germany and the people of Germany.
 Crime has risen to levels that no one thought would they would ever see," Trump said.

-"We have enough problems in our country, we don’t need another one," the candidate said.
+"We have enough problems in our country, we don’t need another one," the then-candidate added.

-Merkel has been fairly restrained overall in the few comments she has made about the president.
-In contrast, she openly praised Trump's predecessor.
+For her part, Merkel was fairly restrained overall in the few comments she made about Trump before he was sworn in.
+Instead, she openly praised Trump's predecessor.

 Merkel thanked Obama for "a good, friendly and intensive partnership," adding, "It’s hard for me to say goodbye."